-Chickens featured in our beginner friendly animals list because they are one of the easiest animals to set up in your farm.
+Chickens are featured in our beginner-friendly animals list because they are one of the easiest animals to set up in your farm.
 Building the right coops and getting them enough food doesn’t need a lot of space.
 If you get the basics right, you will be enjoying their manure, eggs, and meat within no time.

-Eggs are a great source of proteins and fat making them a good addition to your diet especially if you are working towards self sufficiency.
-You can also make an income by selling surplus eggs and use the money to keep your off the grid farm going.
+Eggs are a great source of proteins and fat making them a good addition to your diet especially if you are working towards self-sufficiency.
+You can also make an income by selling surplus eggs and using the money to keep your off the grid farm going.

 How Many Eggs Will One Chicken Produce?

 Healthy backyard or free-range chicken will produce up to 250 eggs per year.
 Even though the best breeds can lay an egg per day, they still take molting breaks in a year or after they get broody.

 However, when the conditions are right and you are keeping breeds that lay a lot, you should expect an egg per day for at least 20 consecutive days before the chicken go broody.

 Some of the best chickens for egg production include:

 Other chickens like Japanese Bantam and Silkies will lay fewer eggs but they are more nutritious and have a richer taste.

 Check this too: Everpure Water Filter How to & Troubleshooting

 When Do Chickens Start Laying Eggs?